kellymore/workplace-bullying-resources/CONTRIBUTING.md

 ### Adding New Resources

-We welcome new resources in the form of articles, guides, videos, and podcasts.
 To add a new resource:
 1. **Fork the repository**: Click the "Fork" button on the top right of the repository page to create a copy of the repository in your GitHub account.
 2. **Clone your fork**: Clone the forked repository to your local machine using:
    ```sh